 How to Choose the Right Retinol for You

 You don’t have to get a prescription for retinol.
 There are plenty of stellar over-the-counter options available.
 But it’s important to choose one that works for your skin type, especially if you have sensitive skin.

 “I think it’s important to consult with a skincare professional to determine which retinol is best suited for your skin type,” says Darden.
 “My Retinol Reform is a gentle yet effective option that’s great for most skin types.”
 (Not to mention celebs like Jessica Alba are mega fans.)

 For sensitive skin, Nichols recommends Avon Anew Clinical Line Eraser with Retinol Treatment since it’s designed to be gentle yet effective.

 How to Add Retinol to Your Routine

-Darden says to start with retinol one night a week.
+- Start with retinol one night a week, Darden says.
 From there, gradually build up usage since retinol can be drying.
 Three nights per week is generally recommended once you’ve built up tolerance.

 - Be sure to apply retinol at night and always follow with moisturizer.

 - Then, note that using more product won’t make it more effective.
 Nichols says you should only need about a penny-sized drop to cover your entire face.